 Intermittent fasting promises better health and longer life, but does it work?

 The obesity epidemic has spawned a cottage industry of weight-loss schemes.
 Currently in vogue is intermittent fasting, which involves alternating intervals of extreme calorie reduction with periods of normal eating.
-Proponents of this regimen claim that it helps shed pounds faster than traditional diets, as well as reduce inflammation and other heart disease risks.
+Proponents of an intermittent fasting regimen claim that it helps shed pounds faster than traditional diets, as well as reduce inflammation and other heart disease risks.

 What is intermittent fasting?

 All diets achieve weight loss through the same equation — you take in less food energy each day than your body burns for normal activity.
 Intermittent fasting achieves this goal by severely limiting calories during certain days of the week or during specified hours during the day.
-The theory is that this type of diet will help decrease appetite by slowing the body's metabolism.
+The theory is that intermittent fasting will help decrease appetite by slowing the body's metabolism.

 Fasting for weight loss?